AGiantSquid/blog/Windows/setting_up_dev_laptop.md

 Sign out and in again (do not just lock the screen, actually log out).

 # change linux home dir to /c/Users/[username]
+NOTE: ONLY IF YOU WANT TO SHARE DISC BETWEEN WINDOWS AND LINUX

 ```shell
 sudo nano /etc/passwd
 ```